SciTopic: Enhancing Topic Discovery in Scientific Literature through Advanced LLM: Method

 \subsection{Problem Definition}

-In our task, the objective is to extract meaningful research topics from large collections of conference papers.
-Each paper is in the form of a document containing title ($t$), abstract ($a$), and metadata ($m$) and can represented by a set of textual features ${\{x_1, x_2, ..., x_n\}}$.
-By leveraging these features, we cluster documents into distinct groups ${\{C_1, C_2, ..., C_k\}}$.
+In our task, we aim to extract meaningful research topics from large collections of scientific papers.
+Each paper is in the form of a document containing title ($t$), abstract ($a$), and metadata ($m$) and can be represented by a set of textual features ${\{x_1, x_2, ..., x_n\}}$.
+Then, we cluster documents into distinct groups ${\{C_1, C_2, ..., C_k\}}$.
 From each cluster, we further extract a list of key terms to verbalize the represented topic, enabling efficient topic identification and trend analysis.